*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 What Is An Air Bike?

 Finally, air, or assault, bikes have a front fan with upright handles that help move the air blades rather than a standard flywheel.
 This style of bike functions similarly to an air resistance rower.
 The rider moves the blades with their upper body while they pedal with the lower body.
 Fan bikes provide a more intense, full-body workout and are usually used for short duration HIIT intervals in CrossFit workouts or HIIT sessions.
+You can check out some of our favorite fan bikes on our best air bikes page.

 Indoor exercise bikes come in many shapes and sizes, so hopefully you can find the right style for you!
 Pretty much all indoor stationary bikes provide a low-impact high-intensity workout.
 Bikes tend to be quieter, smaller and easier to use than other types of fitness equipment, so they are a great option for use in your home.